MichealRollins-Green/Driver-ASE/README.md

 ####In order to install these modules, you will need to use cpan.

 Before installing this module it is a good idea to check if they are not already installed:
-Enter this command into the command line.

-perl -e 'use enter module name here;'

 If the module is installed, then nothing will happen but if it is not, it will display an error saying that it could not be found.